What Is a Hold Harmless Agreement, and Do You Need One?

 A limited liability company (LLC) is a business structure that protects your personal assets from business debts.
 LLCs work for almost any type of business, from freelancers and online stores to restaurants and construction companies.

-You can set one up with just yourself or bring in multiple members, making it the go-to for solo entrepreneurs (something you can't do with an LLP).
+You can set one up with just yourself or bring in multiple members, making it the go-to for solo entrepreneurs.

 They're easier and cheaper to form than corporations but offer many of the same protections, which is why they're one of the most popular choices for small business owners.